MariaGamero/Master-Data-Science/README.md

 - *R*: folder that includes R exercises

-- *NLP*: folder that includes some NPL analysis and exercises
+- *NLP*: folder that includes some Natural Languaje Processing with Python exercises